● There are hundreds of Covid-19 vaccines under development, in nine broad technology categories.

 in which people from just ONE household, lack immunity, but everyone ELSE is immune, should also be safe to meet without masks or other special precautions.

 UPDATE: Unfortunately, the "delta" variants have rendered this no longer accurate.

 2. Someone who has fully recovered from Covid-19 at least one month earlier is probably about as safe from reinfection as is someone who was vaccinated with an mRNA vaccine (though it's not known how long the immunity will last).
 The CDC recommentations do not mention that fact.

-The WhiteBoard Doctor medical education YouTube channel has an amazingly comprehensive collection of high quality educational vidoes about every aspect of the Covid-10 disease, vaccines, and treatments.
+The WhiteBoard Doctor medical education YouTube channel has an amazingly comprehensive collection of high quality educational vidoes about every aspect of the Covid-19 disease, vaccines, and treatments.

 The vaccination campaign (with Pfizer & Moderna vaccines) began in the U.S. December 20, 2020.
-OurWorldInData graphs the progress.
+OurWorldInData graphs the progress (and globally).
+(Bloomberg also has a page.)
 Compare that graph to the Worldometers graph of Covid-19 case counts, to see the effect. ↑

 The University of Minnesota's Center for Infectious Disease Research and Policy (CIDRAP) Covid-19 web site has a wealth of information. ↑